Healthdirect Free Australian health advice you can count on.

 Key facts

-• If you have irritable bowel syndrome (IBS), your symptoms may include abdominal pain, a bloated stomach and irregular bowel habits.
+• If you have irritable bowel syndrome (IBS), you may have abdominal pain, a bloated stomach and irregular bowel habits.

-• You may have chronic diarrhoea or constipation, or alternating diarrhoea and constipation.
+• You may have chronic diarrhoea or constipation, or switch between diarrhoea and constipation.

 • Your doctor will rule out other illnesses before diagnosing IBS.

-• Your doctor may suggest proven treatments for IBS, including several non-medicine treatments.
+• Your doctor may suggest treatments for IBS, including several non-medicine treatments.

-• A dietitian can often help identify your triggers, and help you manage your symptoms.
+• A dietitian may help identify your triggers and help you manage your symptoms.

 What is irritable bowel syndrome (IBS)?

-In IBS, medical investigations such as blood tests, endoscopy and imaging tests don’t show any abnormalities.
-IBS is a different disease from inflammatory bowel disease (IBD, including Crohn’s disease and ulcerative colitis).
+In IBS, medical tests such as blood tests, endoscopy and imaging tests don't show anything abnormal.

 IBS symptoms can have a huge impact on your quality of life.